Asefeoluwa/Covid/README.md

 Working with the Covid Dataset to gain Insights
 This is a SQL projected guided by Alex_Freberg.
-In order to make this project feel like home I made a major adjustments.
+In order to make this project feel like home I made a minor adjustment.

-1. Dataset: The original dataset used by Alex_Freberg is is split into death metrics and vaccination metrics.
-Instead I used the most updated version of this dataset as of October 2022. which is why I say no Joins were hurt in the completion of this project.
+1. Dataset: The original dataset used by Alex_Freberg is split into two datasets death metrics and vaccination metrics.
+Instead this project uses the most recent version of the dataset resulting one only one dataset.
+Hence no JOINS were hurt in the completion of this project.
+I have a feww other projects that use inner Joins and Left Joins e.t.c

 ## A few things that shocked me while doing this project。
 1. At the peak of Covid in Canada the probability of dying after getting covid was roughly 9%.
-For all the disruptive changes that were being made by the government, and the ways it was cvered in the news I was expecting to see a 20% death rate at least.
-This is why data is important.